bassamanator/armbian-orangepi-how-to/README.md

 I felt that the Debian image for the Orange Pi Zero 2W was a bit _wonky_, so I thought a pure Armbian image might be worth looking into.

-# Target Devices
+# Target Boards

-I checked the manual for the Orange Pi Zero 2W and the Orange Pi 5 Plus, and the same process applies to both.
-Therefore, it is likely that this process will work for any variant of the Orange Pi.
+These instructions will work _without adjustment_ for many Orange Pi boards.

+You can find instructions for your particular Orange Pi board on the [Orange Pi Wiki](http://www.orangepi.org/orangepiwiki/index.php/Main_Page).

+Should work on ✅:

+- Orange Pi Zero 2W
+- Orange Pi 5 Plus

+Known to not work ❌:

+- Orange Pi PC Plus

 You can find an _incomplete_ list on the official [wiringOP](https://github.com/orangepi-xunlong/wiringOP) repo.

-I will be using the **Orange Pi Zero 2W** for the purposes of this guide.

-# Armbian Image for the Orange Pi Zero 2W
+# Orange Pi Zero 2W Armbian Setup

 1. Download your preferred image from [Armbian](https://www.armbian.com/orange-pi-zero-2w/).
 2. Burn the image onto a microSD card using something like [USBImager](https://bztsrc.gitlab.io/usbimager/).